What is Pool Salt?

 In most cases, mechanical evaporation systems use specific temperatures designed to kill off bacteria, brine shrimp, and anything else that may be in the water before it’s evaporated.
 Through further processing, it’s easy to remove most of these and leave moderately pure salt crystals behind.

 Mechanically evaporated salt usually contains more minerals than mined salt, including calcium, copper, and iron.
-These are usually bad for pools, so you may need to use a metal sequestrant and monitor the calcium hardness in your pool to keep things under control.
+These are generally bad for pools, so you may need to use a metal sequestrant and monitor the calcium hardness in your pool to keep things under control.
 This added work is why mechanically evaporated salts aren’t as good as mined salt.

 Solar salt is similar to mechanically evaporated salt, except that it uses wind and sunlight to evaporate the water.
 This is extraordinarily cost-effective because nature does all of the work, and evaporation areas are easily reusable, making solar salt one of the most cost-effective options currently on the market.